jamesjlyons/james-lyons-design/src/content/projects/albatross/albatross.md

 #### Results
 We launched in time for the marketing campaign, and the redesign was well-received by our team, customer experience, and the marketing firm.
 Customer experience also pointed out that they were getting fewer calls about the buy flow after we launched.

-But sadly, the new site didn't stay up long enough to get significant data for comparison to the metrics from the previous version.
+Sadly, the new site didn't stay up long enough to get significant data for comparison to the metrics from the previous version.
 Shortly after we launched the redesign, we partnered with Consumer Cellular, who was going to handle all sales through their website.
 <!-- ![sad parrot](./images/sad-parrot.png) -->
 <!-- <br /><br /> -->
 <br /><br />
 #### Takeaways
-One of my biggest learnings from this project was how to deal with unforeseen snags during the implementation process.
+One of my biggest lessons from this project was how to deal with unforeseen snags during the implementation process.
 When finding out some features or flows couldn't be accomplished due to development or time constraints, it was tempting just to fall back to the way the old version was because we were already set up to support it.
-But finding compromises in the middle of what was intended and what was possible only required asking the right questions and having good discussions with development.
+Finding compromises in the middle of what was intended and what was possible only required asking the right questions and having good discussions with development.
 I've found that knowing a bit of code makes me much more empathetic to developers' concerns about implementing a design.

 Another lesson from this project was learning to realize that a product you spend a lot of time and effort on to launch may only be in production for a short while.
 While it is arguably better than a product never seeing the light of day, it serves as a reminder for me not to get too caught up in the long-term vision or timeline.